13 of the Best Carp Baits

 Carp pellets are another bait that carp can’t get enough of.

-You can buy slow sinking, floaters & are available in all sorts of sizes.
+You can buy slow sinking or floaters & they are available in all sorts of sizes.

 A good carp food because pellets can take a while to break down to give your swim an ideal longevity bait.